bellatrix11176/NovaFabric-Validation-Check/README.md

 ---

+⚠️ Resource Notice
+This pipeline is designed to be run iteratively on small datasets.
+Do not run against large datasets in a single pass.
+Process one month at a time to avoid memory and CPU overload.
+Adjust chunk sizes based on your available system resources.

+---

 Dashboards tell you what happened.
 This pipeline tells you whether you should believe it.

 The NovaFabric Validation Checklist is a three-stage evidence pipeline that takes a synthetic call center dataset and produces audit-ready proof about the relationship between customer friction and operational outcomes.
 Every output is SHA-256 locked, run-stamped, and isolated — so when a reviewer asks "what data did you validate, what transforms did you apply, and could these outputs be stale," the answer is in the receipt chain, not in someone's memory.